equinor/terraform-baseline/README.md

     }
     ```

-1. Create a storage account:
+1. Create a storage account in the resource group:

     ```terraform
     # Create a random ID suffix for resource names using the built-in random provider